Morse–Kelley set theory: Discussion

 Monk (1980) and Rubin (1967) are set theory texts built around MK; Rubin's ontology includes urelements.
 These authors and Mendelson (1997: 287) submit that MK does what is expected of a set theory while being less cumbersome than ZFC and NBG.

 MK is strictly stronger than ZFC and its conservative extension NBG, the other well-known set theory with proper classes.
 In fact, NBG—and hence ZFC—can be proved consistent in MK.
+That means that if MK's axioms hold, one can define a True predicate and show that all the ZFC and NBG axioms are true—hence every other statement formulated in ZFC or NBG is true, because truth is preserved by logic.
 MK's strength stems from its axiom schema of Class Comprehension being impredicative, meaning that φ(x) may contain quantified variables ranging over classes.
 The quantified variables in NBG's axiom schema of Class Comprehension are restricted to sets; hence Class Comprehension in NBG must be predicative.
 (Separation with respect to sets is still impredicative in NBG, because the quantifiers in φ(x) may range over all sets.)
 The NBG axiom schema of Class Comprehension can be replaced with finitely many of its instances; this is not possible in MK.
 MK is consistent relative to ZFC augmented by an axiom asserting the existence of strongly inaccessible cardinals.

 The only advantage of the axiom of limitation of size is that it implies the axiom of global choice.
 Limitation of Size does not appear in Rubin (1967), Monk (1980), or Mendelson (1997).
 Instead, these authors invoke a usual form of the local axiom of choice, and an "axiom of replacement," asserting that if the domain of a class function is a set, its range is also a set.
 Replacement can prove everything that Limitation of Size proves, except prove some form of the axiom of choice.